ociswap/radix-event-stream/README.md

 }
 ```

 These events are recorded inside of transactions in-sequence and stored on the Radix ledger.
-This makes it possible to track the state of an application by reading events as they happen, and processing them in some specified way.
+This allows developers to track the state of an application by reading events as they happen, and processing them in some specified way.
 That's what this library aims to achieve.

-Events on Radix have a name, but this name is not unique to the entire network.
-Consider the case where we have an application which emits events of type `InstantiateEvent`.
-If we were naive about processing events, another user could create a component which emits events with the exact same name and schema, messing with our data.

-That's why we must first `identify` the event, possibly using some application-specific state like package addresses or component addresses.
-Only when we are sure that the event is ours and we are interested in processing it, should we `process` the event.
-This can be something like updating a database or notifying other services or users.
+Events on Radix have an **emitter**.
+This is the on-ledger entity which emitted the event.

 ## How it works